 China Hacked America's Wiretap System.
 And They're Probably Still Inside

-Chinese state-sponsored Salt Typhoon compromised US telecom carriers including AT&T, Verizon, and T-Mobile — the lawful intercept systems used for surveillance got owned.
+Chinese state-sponsored Salt Typhoon compromised US telecom carriers including AT&T, Verizon, and T-Mobile.
+The lawful intercept systems used for surveillance got owned.
 CISA called it the largest telecom hack in US history.
 A threat intelligence and nation-state cyber attack investigation.

 What they accessed